rebelsky/sams-assorted-musings-reflections/get-outlook.md

 why it is preferable to the default mail application on iOS.
 For example, does it support PGP [3]?

 But that seems a bit over the top, even for me.
+Alternately,

+> I'm not sure why you are shilling for Microsoft without receiving any compensation.
+If you'd like to change your default signature in Outlook for iOS to something other than that advertisement, (1) click on the hamburger menu in the upper-left-hand corner, (2) click on the gear icon in the lower-left-hand corner, (3) click on "Signature", and (4) enter a new signature.

 Maybe I should let it go.

 Or maybe I should even consider using Outlook for iOS.
-After all, [at least one 'blog calls it the best iPhone mail app](https://thesweetsetup.com/apps/the-best-third-party-email-app-for-ios/)
+After all, [at least one 'blog calls it the best iPhone mail app](https://thesweetsetup.com/apps/the-best-third-party-email-app-for-ios/) If I do that, I might even end up replying.

-Perhaps I should say.

 > Thank you for that amazing recommendation.
-I never would have considered using Outlook for iOS without the constant reminders in your email messages.
+I never would have considered using Outlook for iOS without the constant reminders like this I have received.
 Using Outlook for iOS has transformed my life and my phone.
 Thank you thank you thank you.

 But that would require me to try it.
 And, well, I'm not all that inclined to play around with new software this semester.
 Maybe some other day.

+---

+How should I end this musing?
+Here's one attempt.

-Get _insert name of software product_ for _insert name of operating system_!
+> Get _insert name of software product_ for _insert name of operating
+system_!

+Here's another.

+> Get Outlook for iOS!
+Put a felon on your phone.

+Maybe I'll use the latter as my signature if I ever switch to Outlook for iOS.

 ---